SPONSORED BY: Cedar Bear Liquid Herbal Supplements

 A few things to note:

-- Audition songs must be kept to 32 measures or less than 90 seconds.
+- Audition songs must be kept to 60 seconds or less.
 Time limit will be enforced.

 - You must bring your own accompanist or a track (no backup vocals).